Finnish President, PM In Favour Of Joining NATO without Delay - UrduPoint

 Finnish President, PM In Favour Of Joining NATO 'without Delay'

-Finland's president and prime minister said on Thursday they were in favour of joining NATO and a formal decision would be taken this weekend
+Finland's president and prime minister said on Thursday they were in favour of joining NATO and a formal decision would be taken this weekend, after Russia's war in Ukraine sparked a swift U-turn in opinion

-Helsinki, (APP - UrduPoint / Pakistan Point News - 12th May, 2022 ) :Finland's president and prime minister said on Thursday they were in favour of joining NATO and a formal decision would be taken this weekend.
+Helsinki, (APP - UrduPoint / Pakistan Point News - 12th May, 2022 ) :Finland's president and prime minister said on Thursday they were in favour of joining NATO and a formal decision would be taken this weekend, after Russia's war in Ukraine sparked a swift U-turn in opinion.

+The Kremlin immediately responded to the announcement, saying it would have to take "military-technical" steps if Finland joined the Western military alliance, which would "definitely" pose a threat to Russia.

+"The expansion of NATO and the approach of the alliance to our borders does not make the world and our continent more stable and secure," Kremlin spokesman Dmitry Peskov told reporters.

 "Finland must apply for NATO membership without delay," President Sauli Niinisto and Prime Minister Sanna Marin said in a joint statement.